TheBookOfDale/thebookofdale.github.io/_posts/2025-10-01-power-bi-theme.md

 By applying the theme across all reports, you ensure every dashboard feels like part of the same brand story — professional, consistent, and credible.

+Once your theme is in place, you can enhance interactivity by [using Power BI Bookmarks for storytelling and navigation](/posts/power-bi-bookmarks/)

 ---

-## 📝 Step 11 — Example JSON Theme File
+## 📝 Step 11 — Example Power BI JSON Theme File

 Here’s a simplified JSON snippet: